 Good savers use online savings accounts and credit unions

 Online savings accounts generally offer a better interest rate than traditional brick-and-mortar banks, Woroch says.
 “Good savers also shop around to ensure they don’t get charged bank fees and may use a credit union instead.”
 Learn when you shouldn’t use your credit card for payment.

 Good savers make saving easy and automatic

 Remember how automatic bill pay allowed you to forget the pain of paying your bills?
 Well it works the other way too.
 Automating your savings account, either through an automatic transfer on a certain day each month or through using one of the savings apps like Digit, can take the sting out of saving, Stanzak says.
-Don’t forget to check out the bills you should always put on autopay.

 Good savers live below their means